WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 After the edge-level statistic matrix has been calculated, it is given as input to a variety of network-level tests.
 First, it is input directly to the tests, and the resulting statistic is called the "non-permuted network level statistic" (for every given network-level test).
-Then, permuted edge-level statistics are calculated via the same method as described previously, but with the behavioral scores permuted across subjects.
-The network-level test is performed on this as well, and the significance of permuted network-level statistics ranked against the non-permuted, to calculate the permuted experiment-wide p-value (an empirical p- value produced from this ranking).
+Then, permuted edge-level statistics are calculated via the same method as described in the previous section, but with the behavioral scores permuted across subjects.
+The network-level test is performed with the permuted behavioral scores, also.
+The significance of permuted network-level statistics ranked against the non-permuted, to calculate the permuted experiment-wide *p*-value (an empirical *p*- value produced from this ranking).
 Additionally, "single-sample within-net-pair" statistics are calculated for each test, which, rather than comparing a given network to the connectome over a number of permutations (as in the permuted network-level test), performs a single-sample test on the network alone, which is then ranked against permutations of said network similarly to the permuted network-level test.
 A number of statistic tests are utilized at the network level.
-The 1-degree-of-freedom :math:\chi^{2} test is used to compare the observed number of strong (thresholded and binarized) brain-behavior correlations within one pair of functional networks to the number of strong brain-behavior correlations that would be expected if strong correlations were uniformly distributed across all possible network pairs.
+  #.
+The 1-degree-of-freedom :math:`\chi^{2}` test is used to
+    compare the observed number of strong (thresholded and binarized) brain-behavior correlations within one pair of functional networks to the number of strong brain-behavior correlations that would be expected if strong correlations were uniformly distributed across all possible network pairs.
 A large resulting test statistic can indicate that the number of strong correlations within a specific network pair is enriched.
+  #.
+The hypergeometric test aims to assess the likelihood of observing a given number of strong
+    correlations within a pair of networks, given:
+      #.
+The total number of strong correlations observed over the
+      entire connectome
-The hypergeometric test aims to assess the likelihood of observing a given number of strong correlations within a pair of networks, given (1) the total number of strong correlations observed over the entire connectome and (2) the total number of possible hits for that network pair (i.e., the total number or ROI-pairs within a given network pair).
-Other tests such as Kolmogorov-Smirnov, Wilcoxon rank-sum, Welch's t can be used, as well as Cohen's d to measure effect sizes.
+      #.
+The total number of possible hits for that network pair (i.e., the total number or
+      ROI-pairs within a given network pair).
+  #.
+Other tests such as Kolmogorov-Smirnov, Wilcoxon rank-sum,
+    Welch's *t* can be used, as well as Cohen's *d* to measure effect sizes.
 As described, significance for all statistical tests is determined using permutation testing.
 Behavioral labels are randomly permuted and correlated with the connectome data (typically 10k times) to create null brain-behavior correlation matrices.
 Tests are calculated on these permuted brain-behavior